-About Life and Literature with Antonio Muñoz Molina
+About Life and Literature with Antonio Muñoz Molina | Mikroscope

 1974, Ankara doğumlu.
 Boğaziçi Üniversitesi İngiliz Dili ve Edebiyatı bölümünden 1997 yılında, İstanbul Üniversitesi İspanyol Dili ve Edebiyatı bölümünden ise 2018’de mezun oldu.
 Yüksek lisansını Eğitim Yönetimi ve Denetimi alanında yaptı. İngiltere, İspanya ve Arjantin’deki çeşitli dil okullarında eğitim aldı.
 2017 yılında Cambridge Üniversitesi’ne giderek İngiliz edebiyatının farklı dönemleriyle ilgili derslere katıldı.
 Türkiye Yayıncılar Birliği tarafından düzenlenen editörlük, düzeltmenlik ve lektörlük programlarını tamamladı.
 2001’den beri öğretim görevlisi olduğu Marmara Üniversitesi Yabancı Diller Yüksekokulu’ndaki görevini sürdürmektedir.
 Kendisi aynı zamanda üç Javier Cercas romanına emek vermiş, çiçeği burnunda bir çeviri editörüdür.